chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

 2. Navigate to **Source Repositories**, click on `sample-app` and review the **Jenkinsfile** in the root of that repository.

-3. Also, review the YAML files for the three types of deployment (production, canary and dev) in the `sample-app/k8s` directory.
+3. Also, review the YAML files for the three types of deployment (production, canary, and dev) in the `sample-app/k8s` directory.

 3. Navigate to **Compute Engine** > **VM instances**, click on the **SSH** button of the instance named `kraken-jumphost`.